awsmine/Docker_projects/README.md

 4. Create Task Definition in ECS and Application Load balancer (ALB) for the Task which is to be run on Fargate Cluster https://dev.to/aws-builders/create-task-definition-in-ecs-and-application-load-balancer-alb-for-the-task-which-is-to-be-run-on-fargate-cluster-566m

+5. Create Fargate Cluster and a Service which access Docker image with Nginx https://dev.to/aws-builders/create-fargate-cluster-and-a-service-which-access-docker-image-with-nginx-gno